Cherokee Nation (1794–1907): Swan Creek and Black River Chippewa

 The Anishinaabe-speaking Swan Creek and Black River Chippewa bands were removed from southeast Michigan to Kansas in 1839.
 After Kansas became a state and the Civil War ended, European-American settlers pushed out the Native Americans.
 Like the Delaware, the two Chippewa bands were relocated to the Cherokee Nation in 1866.
 They were so few in number that they eventually merged with the Cherokee.

 Cherokee Freedmen

 The second Cherokee Female Seminary was opened in 1889 by the original Cherokee Nation.

 The Cherokee Freedmen were former African American slaves who had been owned by citizens of the Cherokee Nation during the Antebellum Period.
-In 1863, President Lincoln issued the Emancipation Proclamation which granted citizenship to all freedmen in the Confederate States, including those held by the Cherokee.
-In reaching peace with the Cherokee, the U.S. government required the freedom of their slaves and full Cherokee citizenship for those who wanted to stay with the nation.
+In 1863, President Lincoln issued the Emancipation Proclamation, which declared enslaved people in the Confederate States to be free.
+After the war, the U.S. government required the Cherokee to emancipate their slaves and grant full Cherokee citizenship to those who wanted to stay with the nation.
 This was later guaranteed in 1866 under a treaty with the United States.